For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 Getting into clay sculpting is a way of letting those creative juices flow.

-Clay is relatively easy to handle, so even individuals with limited dexterity limits can easily engage in this fun project at a leisurely pace.
+Clay is relatively easy to handle, and is one of the crafts for seniors with arthritis, so even individuals with limited dexterity limits can easily engage in this fun project at a leisurely pace.

 Cookie cutters can be used to make different kinds of clay shapes.